20 of the Greatest Speeches in History

 Delano, California (1968)

-In the struggles for Latino and worker rights, César Chávez is a legendary figure.
-In order to aid the striking farm workers, Chávez used traditional nonviolent and resistance strategies, such as fasting.
-Upon ending his 25-day fasting, Chávez gave a speech at a symposium on the relations between Mexican Americans as well as the church.
+In the fight for Latino and worker rights, César Chávez stands out as a legendary figure.
+To support striking farm workers, Chávez employed nonviolent strategies like fasting.
+After completing a 25-day fast, Chávez delivered a speech at a symposium discussing Mexican Americans and the church.

-His involvement with the NFWA served as a pillar for the Chicano Movement, which promoted Mexican American rights in the 1960s and moved forward.
-He is truly an icon, remembered for his work in the field of human rights.
+His role with the NFWA was crucial for the Chicano Movement, which championed Mexican American rights in the 1960s.
+He remains an icon, remembered for his human rights work.

 11. “We Shall Fight on the Beaches” by Winston Churchill